-There are several ways to go about finding this number, some may be straightforward while others will require a little bit of digging.
+There are several ways to find this number; some may be straightforward, while others require digging.

 1. Consult the Manufacturer

 This is the best way to go about getting information on your motherboard.
-All reputable motherboards brands have an extensive data sheet available for their motherboards.
+All reputable motherboard brands have an extensive data sheet available for their motherboards.

-Getting this information should be fairly easy if you know the model number of your motherboard.
-If you have the board’s packaging, you can try and find the user manual and if one was shipped with it, go ahead and search through it.
+Getting this information should be pretty easy if you know the model number of your motherboard.
+If you have the board’s packaging, you can try and find the user manual, and if one was shipped with it, go ahead and search through it.

-If this does not yield the results you need, you can always go to the manufacturer’s website.
-A quick google search can land you there and once you arrive, head over to a products section and see if your board is listed.
+You can always visit the manufacturer’s website if this does not yield the desired results.
+A quick google search can land you there, and once you arrive, head over to a products section and see if your board is listed.

-There you will find a lot of information and a detailed breakdown of the board as well as the ports it has.
-If the board has a certain number of SATA ports, they will be listed, including their performance specification and position on the board.
+There you will find a lot of information and a detailed breakdown of the board and its ports.
+If the board has a certain number of SATA ports, they will be listed, including their performance specification and position.

 Image: Gigabyte GA-P67A-UD3 SATA Specifications

-For instance, above you can see the specifications for the Gigabyte GA-P67A-UD3.
-Here you can clearly see that the motherboard has two SATA 3 ports and four SATA 2 ports.
+For instance, above, you can see the specifications for the Gigabyte GA-P67A-UD3.
+Here you can see that the motherboard has two SATA 3 ports and four SATA 2 ports.
 It also tells you the identification of the SATA slots.

 2. The Manual Way

-The first two ways are the simpler methods to go about determining how many SATA ports you have on your computer.
+The first two ways are the more straightforward methods to determine how many SATA ports you have on your computer.

-You can also accomplish the same if you open up your case and manually count the SATA ports on your motherboard.
+You can accomplish the same if you open your case and manually count the SATA ports on your motherboard.

-This method is great because you can get direct feedback and if you need to assign any of the SATA ports to a device you already have you can just plug the device in right away.
+This method is excellent because you can get direct feedback, and if you need to assign any of the SATA ports to a device you already have, you can plug the device in immediately.

 To do this, however, you need to take some precautions.
-It’s best to first switch off your computer and disconnect it from any power source before you begin dismantling it.
+Switching off your computer and disconnecting it from any power source before dismantling it is best.

-Additionally, if counting the slots involves completely removing the board, be sure to properly handle it.
-All in all, take the necessary steps to ensure you conduct this process safely.
+Additionally, if counting the slots involves completely removing the board, properly handle it.
+All in all, take the necessary steps to conduct this process safely.

 Once you know exactly what ports to look out for, this method can produce accurate results.

-However, with this method, while you may be able to figure out how many SATA ports you have, you may not be able to find what their version is.
+However, with this method, while you may be able to figure out how many SATA ports you have, you may not find their version.

 This is particularly confusing when you have a motherboard with differently colored SATA ports.
-Each color here corresponding to a different SATA version.
-Since ports from both v2.0 and v3.0 look the same physically, they are differently colored to highlight their version.
+Each color here corresponds to a different SATA version.
+Since ports from v2.0 and v3.0 look the same physically, they are differently colored to highlight their version.

-Knowing which color corresponds to which version may be difficult through manual counting.
-However, all SATA ports generally have label next to each slot which highlights its version
+Through manual counting, it knows which color corresponds to which version may be complex.
+However, all SATA ports generally have a label next to each slot highlighting its performance.

-You can see this motherboard 6 SATA ports.
+You can see this motherboard has 6 SATA ports.

-On closer inspection, you can see that SATA 2 and SATA 3 ports are labelled clearly on the motherboard.
-Here you can see that ports 0 and 1 are SATA 3 and ports 2-5 are SATA 2.
+On closer inspection, you can see that SATA 2 and SATA 3 ports are labeled clearly on the motherboard.
+You can see that ports 0 and 1 are SATA 3, and ports 2-5 are SATA 2.